adam-sagar/CAPSTONE/README.md

         4   Hold ctrl and click   ➜  Local:   http://localhost:5173/ to launch the app

-That's it!
+-----PROJECT PRESENTATION VIDEO-----

+You can find a comprehensive presentation of this project in the repository.
+In the video, I discuss its features, functionalities, and the thought process behind its development.
+It provides valuable insights into the project's goals and highlights its key aspects.

 Thank you for using DISC DETECTIVE!
 Keep an eye out for me — I'll be the one wading around in ponds or up trees.

 Adam